Nedwize/mailer/client/README.md

 - Redux connect method lets you get the global state of the client
 - Use connect method with mapStateToProps function to get the state
+- Whenever we define the mapStateToProps function, whatever we return from that function is passed as state to the component